uwcartlab/webmapping/Chapter8/readme.md

 *   _**[Pull](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull):**_ Pull refers to when you are fetching _in_ changes _and_ merging them.
 For instance, if someone has edited the remote file you're both working on, you'll want to _pull_ in those changes to your local copy so that it's up to date.
 *   _**[Pull request](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull-request):**_ Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators.

-You should be conformable with cloning, committing, and pushing through Week 6.
-A large focus for this week is on the additional features of GitHub, particularly forking, merging, and pulling.
+You should be conformable with cloning, committing, and pushing through Chapter 7.
+A large focus for this chapter is on the additional features of GitHub, particularly forking, merging, and pulling.

 Lesson 2: Setting Up Your Team's Final Project Repository
 =========================================================